aizawa82/um-dept/src/news/second.md

 ---
 title: Interesting study finding
-intro: Amazing news from our dept
+intro: some intro text here
 ---

 # here is the second post